loro-dev/columnar/README.md

   - And in order to avoid the possibility of errors in the future, such as change the order of optional fields, it is necessary to mark the `index`.
   - All `optional` fields must be after other fields.
   - The `index` is the unique identifier of the optional field, which will be encoded into the result.
 If the corresponding identifier cannot be found during deserialization, `Default` will be used.
   - `optional` fields can be added or removed in future versions.
+The compatibility premise is that the field type of the same index does not change or the encoding format is compatible (such as changing `u32` to `u64`).
 - `compress`:
   - **This attribute needs to enable the `compress` feature**
   - This attribute is whether compress the columnar encoded bytes by default settings of Deflate algorithm.